 *Although you will adjust the bike height utilizing the midfoot, you will ultimately place your forefoot on the pedals and drive through the heels.

-2) Create A Rhythm
+3. Create a Rhythm

 Now that your bike fits your height, you want to ensure you’re not wasting energy by cranking your torso in all directions.
 One of the reasons why the assault bike is a seriously savage piece of equipment is due to the push-pull-push needs of your body.
 (Push-pull with your arms, while simultaneously pushing into the pedals with your lower body.)

 And there ya have it!
 I know, I know...the Assault Air Bike is always going to be a bike to humble the most Herculean of athletes, but at least now we can ensure the time spent on the bike is the most efficient, and in the end...not wasted.